 COMMERCE: Although it does not have any commercial navigation transitting this asset, the inlet is second only to Montauk as a NY commercial fishing center.
 Average 10 Million pounds of fish landings per year valued at $8 Million include 39 species, primarily bluefish, angler, and skate (Fishing Ports of the Mid-Atlantic 2000).
 The inlet is regularly used by 30-40 commercial fishing vessels, deep sea charter fishing boats, head boats. $250 thousand of boat slip revenues.
 Commerce not reflected in OMBIL.
 Critical Harbor of Refuge.

-STATUS: During FY21, funding will provide for commonly performed Operations & Maintenance (O&M) work including monitoring of the channel shoaling conditions, coordination with the users and stakeholders, performing engineering and design for future maintenance dredging and production of an annual hydrographic condition survey, and publication of the Controlling Depth Report on the District’s website below, is also scheduled for FY2021. https://www.nan.usace.army.mil/Missions/Navigation/Controlling-Depth-Reports/
+STATUS: During FY21, funding will provide for commonly performed Operations & Maintenance (O&M) work including monitoring of the channel shoaling conditions, coordination with the users and stakeholders, performing engineering and design for future maintenance dredging and production of an annual hydrographic condition survey, and publication of the Controlling Depth Report on the District’s website ( https://www.nan.usace.army.mil/Missions/Navigation/Controlling-Depth-Reports/) is also scheduled for FY2021.

 U.S. Army Corps of Engineers, New York District